 This story doesn’t only involve the British home islands, either.
 American Companies like Hoover and Eastman Kodak took thousands of children in, from employees of British subsidiaries.
 Thousands of English women and children were evacuated to Australia, following the Japanese attack on Singapore.

 “Operation Steinbock”, the Luftwaffe’s last large-scale strategic bombing campaign of the war against southern England, was carried out three years later.
-On this day in 1944, 285 German bombers attacked London in what the Brits called, a “Baby Blitz”.
+285 German bombers attacked London on this day in 1944, in what the Brits called the “Baby Blitz”.

-You’d have to be some tough cookie to call 245 bombers, a Baby Blitz.Late in the war, the subsonic “Doodle Bug” or V1 “flying bomb” was replaced by the terrifying supersonic V2.
+Later in the war, the subsonic “Doodle Bug” or V1 “flying bomb” was replaced by the terrifying supersonic V2.
 1,000 or more of these, the world’s first rocket, were unleashed against southern England, primarily London, killing or wounding 115,000.
-With a terminal velocity of 2,386mph, you never saw or heard this thing coming, until the weapon had done its work.
+With a terminal velocity of 2,386mph, you never saw or heard this thing coming until the weapon had done its work.

 In the end, many family ‘reunions’ were as emotionally bruising as the original breakup.
 Years had come and gone and new relationships had formed.
-The war had turned biological family members, into all but strangers.
+The war had turned biological family members into virtual strangers.